List of The Bill characters: Detective constables

 The Bill's roster of Detective Constables investigate crimes under the direction of their sergeants.
-Kevin Lloyd, as Alfred "Tosh" Lines, appeared in more episodes than any other DC, in 383 episodes between 1988 and 1998.
-In the series finale, "Respect", Amita Dhiri, Chris Simmons, Patrick Robinson, and Bruce Byron play Constables Grace Dasari, Mickey Webb, Jacob Banks, and Terry Perkins.
+Kevin Lloyd, as Alfred "Tosh" Lines, appeared in more episodes than any other DC, in 383 between 1988 and 1998.
+In the series finale, "Respect", Amita Dhiri, Chris Simmons, Patrick Robinson and Bruce Byron play Constables Grace Dasari, Mickey Webb, Jacob Banks and Terry Perkins, respectively.
 Other notable Detective Constables include Eva Sharpe, played by Diane Parish, who departed in 2004 but went on to headline the second series of Murder Investigation Team in 2005, and Rae Baker as Juliet Becker, who departed the series in the 2003 live episode "Fatal Consequences".